ifrederico/sublime-liveserverplus/README.md

-# StartServer for Sublime Text
+# LiveServerPlus for Sublime Text

 A lightweight development server with live reload capabilities for Sublime Text.
 Perfect for web development with automatic browser refresh on file changes.